 I was also hugely impressed by his commitment to responsible travel, through supporting the local communities (of which he was previously a member) and helping to keep the alternative Rainbow Mountain pristine and beautiful.

 I think it is fair to say we definitely need more guides like Roger.

 All in all, the trip was a big success and I got so much more from the day than I ever expected.
 If you are looking to cross Rainbow Mountain off of your bucket list, don’t settle for a cheap, overcrowded tourist trap.
-See the Rainbow Mountains the way that nature intended and head to Palccoyo with Roger.
+See the Rainbow Mountains the way that nature intended and book your trip to Palccoyo.
 I promise you won’t regret it!